ibm-cloud-docs/codeengine/configmap-secret.md

 This scenario uses the CLI to run a job that references a secret.

 1. [Create and run a job](/docs/codeengine?topic=codeengine-kn-job-deploy).
-For this example, create a {{site.data.keyword.codeengineshort}} job definition that uses the [`testjob`](https://hub.docker.com/r/ibmcom/testjob) image in Docker Hub and then run a job using the job definition.
+For this example, create a {{site.data.keyword.codeengineshort}} job that uses the [`testjob`](https://hub.docker.com/r/ibmcom/testjob) image in Docker Hub and then run the job.
 When a request is sent to this sample job, the job reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.

     ```
-    ibmcloud ce job create --name myjob1 --image ibmcom/testjob
+    ibmcloud ce job create --name myjob --image ibmcom/testjob --array-indices 1-5
     ```
     {: pre}

-2. Run the job based on the `myjobdef2` job definition.
+2. Run the `myjob` job.

     ```
-    ibmcloud ce jobrun submit --name myjobrun1 --jobrun myjobf1
+    ibmcloud ce jobrun submit --name myjobrun --job myjob
     ```
     {: pre}

-3. Display the job logs of the `myjob1` job.
-In this example, the job logs display the output of `"Hello World!"`.
+3. Display the logs for a running instance of the `myjobrun` jobrun.
+In this example, the jobrun logs display the output of `"Hello World!"`.
+Use the `jobrun get` command to display the details of the jobrun including its running instances.
+Use the following command to display the logs of `myjobrun-2-0` (the 2nd instance of this jobrun) where `myjobrun` is the name of the jobrun, `2` is the 2nd instance of the jobrun, and the `0` is the retryindex value of the jobrun.

     ```
-    ibmcloud ce job logs --name myjob1
+    ibmcloud ce jobrun logs --instance myjobrun-2-0
     ```
     {: pre}